-On first glance, McLeod Ganj looks like any other mountain village.
+At first glance, McLeod Ganj looks like any other mountain village.
 Its narrow streets are lined with stalls, fruit sellers and tiny plastic-table-and-chairs cafés.
 On closer inspection, the stalls sell amber-gold Tibetan prayer bowls, turquoise jewelry and hand-knitted socks and mittens (if you’re going to buy something, I suggest the socks — they last for years).
 The cafés cook up momos (moist round dumplings filled with vegetables), which have a distinctive twist on top to seal the dough.

 As long as you’re comfortable with steep inclines, the best way to explore is on foot with a guide.
 The focal point is the Tsuglagkhang Temple, known locally as the Dalai Lama Temple for its proximity to his home.
 You’re welcomed inside, where the walls are painted with intricate mandalas and scarlet-robed monks often sit chanting as Buddhists perform prostrations in front.

 My guide insisted I use the temple toilet — they have a wonderful view across the mountains to the town below.
 The complex also houses a museum illustrating how many Tibetans escaped their country during the Chinese invasion.

 You follow a circular route around the temple, which is flanked with prayer wheels to spin as you walk.
 The wheels should be spun clockwise, which is believed to release the mantra (prayer) held inside.
 So many prayer flags are tied between the trees, they create vibrant walls that flicker in the wind.